MicrosoftDocs/win32/desktop-src/CIMWin32Prov/invoke-method-in-class-cim-softwareelementversioncheck.md

 ---
-Description: The Invoke method of the CIM\_SoftwareElementVersionCheck class evaluates a particular check. ms.assetid: 5b477945-7ad4-49e2-b9c8-4a700a45f2b6 ms.tgt_platform: multiple
+description: The Invoke method of the CIM\_SoftwareElementVersionCheck class evaluates a particular check. ms.assetid: 5b477945-7ad4-49e2-b9c8-4a700a45f2b6 ms.tgt_platform: multiple
 title: Invoke method of the CIM_SoftwareElementVersionCheck class